-Its context menu is a bit problematic – while the options work well, it does sometimes act a bit wonky with how much distance it wants before letting interaction or discussion happening.
-It isn’t a major issue, mostly a minor annoyance at most.
-The Dialogue Wheel is innovative here – not only is it the traditional bits but when each option is selected you’ll see and hear the characters thoughts dealing with one of the major issues of the dialogue wheel as you can get a feel for what will come without actually knowing the exact words.
+Its context menu is a bit problematic.
+While the options work well, it does sometimes act a bit wonky with how much distance it wants before letting interaction or discussion happen.
+It isn’t a major issue, mostly a minor annoyance.
+The Dialogue Wheel is innovative here.
+Not only is it the traditional bits, but when each option is selected, you’ll see and hear the character's thoughts dealing with one of the major issues of the dialogue wheel as you can get a feel for what will come without actually knowing the exact words.

-Zoë in Book 1 is in many ways two separate characters.
-In Chapter 1, we see the Zoë who has been around in Storytime since the end of Dreamfall while her body is in a coma.
-Here she has embraced going out to help and trying to make a difference but she is still hiding from the real world.
-At the end of Chapter 1, events conspire to have her go back and in Chapter 2, she has been awake for 3 months.
-This Zoë doesn’t remember the Storytime or the last week of Dreamfall in game meaning many events have been forgotten.
+Zoë in Book 1 is, in many ways, two separate characters.
+In Chapter 1, we see that Zoë, who has been around in Storytime since the end of Dreamfall while her body is in a coma.
+Here she has embraced going out to help and trying to make a difference, but she is still hiding from the real world.
+At the end of Chapter 1, events conspire to have her go back, and in Chapter 2, she has been awake for three months.
+This Zoë doesn’t remember the Storytime or the last week of Dreamfall in the game, meaning many events have been forgotten.
 While she’s not the person Storytime Zoë feared she had been before, she has also fallen back.
-Her volunteering in politics can be seen as that part of her that came out than emerging in some way – she is wanting to help make the world a better place in some way.
+Her volunteering in politics can be seen as that part of her that came out than emerging in some way – she wants to help make the world a better place in some way.

 Mysteries and Conspiracies are a key part of the themes of her story.
 Without getting too much into it, there’s clearly why she has to go back and why the Dreamachines are causing more harm.
 What happened in that week that she forgot?
 What put her into coma?
 Why does she have memories of people she never met?
 What is up with the EYE?
 And that’s without getting into the – almost certainly intentional – discrepancies from Dreamfall such as Reza, The Hand That Bites becoming The Hand That Feeds and several others that pop up to those who have played that.